 Forest Park is a state of the art water treatment facility that combines conventional treatment processes with advanced techniques, which include ozone disinfection and membrane filtration.
 Membrane filtration is a leading-edge technology capable of consistently producing very high quality water and ensures the plant can safely meet the more stringent federal and state water quality regulations that will be required in the near future.
 This combination of traditional and innovative water treatment allows Forest Park to produce the safest, highest quality water possible.
-In 2016, for the 9th consecutive year, Forest Park Water received the prestigious Area Wide Optimization
+In 2017, the American Water Works Association presented the Forest Park Water Treatment Plant with the highly prestigious 5-Year Presidents Award of recognition from the Partnership for Safe Water.
+The 5-Year Presidents Award recognizes achieving very stringent individual filter performance turbidity goals over a five-year period, signifying the outstanding operations and maintenance practices at this high performing water treatment plant.
+The Forest Park Water Treatment Plant has been involved in the Partnership for Safe Water since 1995 and is a Directors Award recipient since 2002.